Abandoned & Little-Known Airfields:

 depicted Madeira Flying Field as being an L-shaped grass field with a few small buildings on the southwest & southeast sides.

-was on the May 1943 NY Sectional Chart (courtesy of Michael Floriani).
+The May 1943 NY Sectional Chart (courtesy of Michael Floriani) depicted Madeira as a commercial/municipal airport.

 The 1945 AAF Airfield Directory (courtesy of Scott Murdock) described Madeira Flying Field